cdk-entest/vpc-efs-ec2-demo/README.md

 ## Setup EFS for EC2 Instances
 - cdk to create a efs file system in an existing vpc
 - configure mount point target in the vpc
-- mount the eft to ec2 instances
+- mount the efs to ec2 instances

 ## EFS Stack